2024 Southport stabbings

 On 29 July 2024, a mass stabbing targeting young girls occurred at the Hart Space, a dance studio in the Meols Cop area of Southport, Merseyside, United Kingdom.
 Seventeen-year-old Axel Rudakubana killed three children and injured ten others at a Taylor Swift–themed yoga and dance workshop attended by 26 children.
-Two girls died at the scene, six injured children and two adults were taken to hospital in a critical condition, and a third girl died the following day.
+Two girls died at the scene and one the following day in hospital.
+Eight other children were injured, and two adults were taken to hospital in a critical condition.

-The day after the attack, rioters clashed with police in Southport and damaged a mosque after misinformation about the attacker's identity – which had not yet been publicly released – was spread online.
+The day after the stabbing, rioters clashed with police in Southport and damaged a mosque after misinformation about the attacker's identity – which had not yet been publicly released – was spread online.
 Over the next few days, mass anti-immigration protests and riots spread nationwide.

 Rudakubana was arrested at the scene.
 He was charged with three counts of murder, ten counts of attempted murder, and possession of a bladed article.
 He was later separately charged under the Biological Weapons Act 1974 and Terrorism Act 2000 in relation to the possession of ricin and a military study of an Al-Qaeda training manual.
 He pleaded guilty to all 16 charges on 20 January 2025, when his trial was due to begin, having initially entered a not-guilty plea.
 On 23 January 2025, Rudakubana was sentenced to life imprisonment, with a minimum term of 52 years.
 No motive for the stabbings was identified; the prosecution suggested that the motivation could have been "the commission of mass murder as an end in itself" and no evidence of terrorism was found.

 After Rudakubana's guilty pleas, it emerged that he had a history of violent and concerning behaviour and had been referred to the Home Office anti-extremism programme Prevent three times between 2019 and 2021, but was not accepted into the scheme as no terrorist ideology was identified.
 Prime Minister Keir Starmer promised to overhaul terrorism laws to include non-ideological acts of violence, and appointed David Anderson to lead a review of the Prevent programme.

 Background

 The Hart Space, where the attack occurred, was a community studio venue on Hart Street in Meols Cop, Southport, about a mile east of the town centre.
 It hosted yoga, dance, pregnancy, and baby and toddler classes.
 It was on the first floor of Norwood Business Park, a building which it shared with an office on the ground floor.

-The workshop was organised by yoga teacher Leanne Lucas and Heidi Liddle.
+The workshop was organised by yoga instructor Leanne Lucas and dance teacher Heidi Liddle.
 Lucas announced the class in an Instagram post on 7 July, advertised as a yoga, dance, and bracelet-making workshop themed around the music of Taylor Swift.
 The workshop was aimed at children in Year 2 to Year 6 (ages 6–11), and was being held in the first whole week of the summer holidays, scheduled for 29 July between 10:00 and 12:00 BST.
 The event was sold-out by 18 July, with 26 children booked onto the workshop.